-Hundreds of people attend our author events, and tens of thousands more listen to the conversations on a subsequent broadcast aired on Interlochen Public Radio in northwest Michigan, WKAR in Lansing, and WDET in Detroit, as well as UpNorth Media community television and YouTube.
+Nearly 9,000 people attend our author events each year, and tens of thousands more listen to the conversations on subsequent broadcasts aired on Interlochen Public Radio in northwest Michigan, WKAR in Lansing, and WDET in Detroit, as well as UpNorth Media community television and YouTube.

-In 2012, we developed a high school creative writing program in partnership with the public school district to provide a home for passionate writers.
-Now located at the Career Tech Center, Front Street Writers draws some 30 students from a five-county area—gifted writers who, in many cases, have no creative writing class in their rural home district.
+- In 2012, we developed a high school creative writing program in partnership with the public school district to provide a home for passionate writers.
+Taught five days a week at the Career Tech Center, Front Street Writers draws students from a five-county area—passionate writers who, in many cases, have no creative writing class in their rural home district.
 The students are treated to visits and master classes by a bestselling author who later appears on the NWS stage.
-Students also publish their best work in the NWS Literary Journal and recite their work on the Opera House stage.
-In addition to the certified teacher, NWS hires a teaching fellow whose experience as a professional writer adds depth to the classroom experience.
+Students also publish their work in the NWS Literary Journaland recite their work on the Opera House stage.
+NWS provides a teaching fellow whose experience as a professional writer adds depth to the classroom experience.

-We host a Battle of the Books competition, which involves some 200 fourth and fifth graders in Grand Traverse County.
-The program is not only loads of fun, students also learn teamwork and how to closely read books in a wide range of genres.
+- We host a Battle of the Books competition, which involves some 270 fourth and fifth graders in the Grand Traverse Count area.
+Students have fun, learn teamwork and closely read books in a wide range of genres.
 A best-selling author arrives on the day of the “battle” finale to serve as a master of ceremonies and to describe their path and process of writing books for youth.